DianeClow/RepData_PeerAssessment1/PA1_template.md

 To fill in the NA values, the NA's will be substatuted with the average value for the appropriate time interval.
 The goal is to have a minimal effect on the overall analysis.

+Adding in the estamets for different values, there are 8 more days accounted for than before.
+Yes they differ.

 ```r
 NA_Values <- sum(is.na(activity$steps))